hclbaur/sdt-core/docs/TUTORIAL.md

 	Number 3 of 4: 06-33333333 (odd)
 	Number 4 of 4: 06-44444444 (even)

-Obviously, the `otherwise` statement block will never be executed; I included it merely to show the full syntax of the `choose` statement - which requires one or more `when` clauses, followed by an optional `otherwise` clause.
+Obviously, the `otherwise` statement block is never executed; I merely included it to show you the full syntax of the `choose` statement - which requires one or more `when` clauses, followed by an optional `otherwise` clause.

 ### On a different node

-So far we have been using `print(ln)` to generate output, which is fine for simple things or for debugging purposes.
+So far we have been using a `print(ln)` statement to generate output, which is fine for simple things or for debugging purposes.
 But when generating complex data structures, it is cumbersome.
 More often than not, you will want to "map" input nodes to output nodes, creating a new SDA node tree from existing ones.
-Luckily, creating nodes is rather straight-forward:
+Luckily, creating nodes is rather straight-forward (I am omitting the code that reads the address book):

 <pre>
 transform {
-	<i>...(read address book)...</i>
+	<i>... read address book ...</i>
 		node "contacts" {
 			foreach "$doc/addressbook/contact" {
-				node "person" { value "firstname" }
+				node "person" { value "upper-case(firstname)" }
 				node "phonenumbers" { value "fn:string-join(phonenumber,',')" }
 			}
 		}